 Vanessa Sarah Salvo

 Vanessa Sarah Salvo is a PhD in Environmental Sciences with a specialization in Marine Science from the University of Genoa Studies (Italy) and Master in Project Management from the University of Barcelona.
-Since 2014 she has been in charge of the offices of the Spanish Delegation of the European Surfrider Foundation.
-She has worked nationally and internationally for public environmental management agencies, universities. and NGOs, always within the framework of environmental protection and management of coastal areas and inland waters.
+Since 2014 she has been in charge of the offices of the Spanish delegation of Surfrider Foundation Europe.
+She has worked nationally and internationally for public environmental management agencies, universities and NGOs, always within the framework of environmental protection and management of coastal areas and inland waters.